 We are not a large institution and therefore it is important we ensure our remuneration approach is simple to apply and administer.
-Fixed remuneration forms a high proportion of the reward package balancing a stable source of income with a modest element of variable pay of up to 20% of basic annual salary.
+Fixed remuneration forms a high proportion of the reward package balancing a stable source of income with a modest annual element of variable pay of up to 20% of basic annual salary.
 This is blended with a benefits package which is designed to ensure our reward equation is balanced for all colleagues including those who are in our identified pool.
+From this year a further element of up to 30% of basic pay is applicable to a small population of key strategic colleagues on a 3-year vested long term incentive plan basis.

 To develop and implement a strategic and effective approach to reward and recognition we believe that it is important for the Cumberland to be clear about the principles that underpin its reward strategy.
-Our People, Remuneration and Culture Committee approved a set of principles in January 2022 which act as a framework to assess existing reward arrangements, to assess the appropriateness of any proposed changes and provide a clear basis for employee communication about the reward and recognition strategy.
+Our People, Remuneration and Culture Committee annually approve a set of principles which act as a framework to assess existing reward arrangements, to assess the appropriateness of any proposed changes and provide a clear basis for employee communication about the reward and recognition strategy.